you112ef/bolt-diy-full-stack/README.md

 For Windows users, we provide an automated installation script:

+1. Create a `.env.local` file for Bolt DIY configuration.
+You can copy the .env.example
+  - Put in your API-Keys if you want.
+You can also do in the UI as usual.

-1. Double-click `install.bat` or run from command prompt:
+3. Double-click `install.bat` or run from command prompt:
 ```bash
 .\install.bat
 ```